-In accordance with RJ 615.405, a comparative overview of normative costs versus actual costs must be included.
-Normative costs are those specified by type according to the prospectus.
-Since the management fee is calculated as a percentage of the total net asset value of the Share Class, no absolute level for these costs is specified in the prospectus.
-As noted above, the percentage applied during the reporting period of 0.13% deviates from the maximum percentage of 0.21% indicated in the prospectus.
+According to RJ 615.405, a comparative overview of normative costs and actual costs must be included.
+Normative costs are those incurred according to the prospectus, categorised by type.
+Since the management fee is calculated as a percentage of the total net asset value of the Participation Class, the prospectus does not specify an absolute level for these costs.
+The percentage used during the reporting period is the same as the percentage stated in the prospectus.

-For Share Class U, the other costs are based on the actual expenses incurred by the share class.
-Due to the relatively minor size of these costs, they are not separately quantified in the prospectus.
-For these reasons, a comparative overview with the cost levels specified in the prospectus is not included in this annual report.
+For Participation Class T, other costs are based on the actual expenses charged to the participation class.
+Due to the minor (relative) amount of these costs, they have not been specifically quantified in the prospectus.
+For this reason, a comparative overview with the cost level in the prospectus has not been included in these financial statements.